-2.2.2 Non-Resident Vendors of Digital Products or Services and Short-Term Accommodation in Canada Facilitated Through a Digital Platform
+2.2.2 Non-resident Vendors of Digital Products or Services and Short-Term Accommodation in Canada Facilitated Through a Digital Platform

-Under the ETA, non-resident vendors who do not operate a business in Canada through a permanent establishment and who supply digital products or services to consumers in Canada are not required to register for, collect or pay GST/HST on their sales to Canadian consumers.
+Under the ETA, non-resident suppliers who do not operate a business in Canada through a permanent establishment and who supply digital products or services to consumers in Canada are not required to register for, collect or pay GST/HST on their sales to Canadian consumers.

-Clause 107 of Bill C-30 adds a new Subdivision E (sections 211.1 and 211.11 to 211.25) to Division II of Part IX of the ETA to set out rules for a simplified

-GST/HST registration framework and requires certain non-resident suppliers (except those registered for GST/HST under the general rule or a person who operates a business in Canada) to register for this new GST/HST system under certain circumstances.
+Clause 107 of Bill C-30 adds Subdivision E (new sections 211.1 and 211.11 to 211.25) to Division II of Part IX ("Goods and Services Tax") of the ETA to set out rules for a simplified GST/HST registration framework applicable to e-commerce transactions in Canada.
+The new provisions require certain non-resident suppliers, distribution platform operators or short-term accommodation platform operators (except those registered for GST/HST under the general rule or a person who operates a business in Canada) to register under this new GST/HST regime under certain circumstances.

-Clause 107(1) of the bill adds new section 211.1, which specifies that non-residents who are sellers of digital products or services, distribution platform operators or short-term accommodation platform operators are required to register for the new GST/HST system under new Subdivision E of Division II of Part IX of the ETA if their total sales to Canadian consumers exceed, or can reasonably be expected to exceed, \$30,000 over a 12-month period.
+Clause 107(1) of the bill adds section 211.12(2) to the ETA, which specifies that certain non-resident suppliers of digital products or services, distribution platform operators or short-term accommodation platform operators must register under the new GST/HST framework if their total sales to Canadian consumers exceed, or can reasonably be expected to exceed, \$30,000 over a 12-month period.

-New sections 211.1(4) to 211.1(6) set out the rules used to determine whether the usual place of residence of a recipient of a supply is in Canada.
-New section 211.1(1) lists a certain number of indicators, such as the recipient's home address, billing address, banking or payment information, the Internet Protocol address of the device used by the recipient.
-In general, a recipient's usual place of residence would be in Canada if two or more indicators identify Canada as their usual place of residence.
+New sections 211.11(3) to 211.11(6) of the ETA set out the rules used to determine whether the usual place of residence of a recipient of a supply is in Canada.
+New section 211.11(1) lists a certain number of indicators, such as the recipient's home address, billing address, banking or payment information and the Internet Protocol address of the device used by the recipient.
+In general, a recipient's usual place of residence is considered to be in Canada if two or more indicators identify Canada as their usual place of residence.

-New section 211.12(5) specifies that the Minister of National Revenue has the authority to register a person who, in their opinion, should be registered in the GST system under Subdivision E of Division II of Part IX of the ETA.
+New section 211.12(5) specifies that the Minister of National Revenue has the authority to register a person who, in their opinion, should be registered in the GST system under new Subdivision E of Division II of Part IX of the ETA but has failed to do so.

-New section 211.17(1) specifies that persons registered in the simplified GST/HST cannot apply for input tax credits in order to recover the GST/HST paid on their business expenses.
+New section 211.17(1) specifies that persons registered under the simplified GST/HST regime cannot apply for input tax credits, rebates, refunds or remissions to recover the GST/HST paid on their business expenses.

-The amendments apply to supplies made on 1 July 2021, or after, and to a supply made before that date if the entire consideration for the supply is payable on 1 July 2021, or after.
+Clause 107(2) of the bill stipulates that the provisions contained in new Subdivision E of Division II of Part IX of the ETA apply to supplies made on 1 July 2021 or after and to a supply made before that date if all or, in certain cases, part of the consideration for the supply is payable on 1 July 2021 or after.

-2.2.3 Goods Shipped from a Fulfillment Warehouse or Another Place in Canada by Distribution Platform Operators and Non-Resident Vendors
+2.2.3 Goods Shipped from a Fulfillment Warehouse or Another Place in Canada by Distribution Platform Operators and Non-resident Vendors